Versioning

 ## Use the Path Version as the Contract Boundary

-Mailrith's public API is versioned in the path.
-The current public contract lives under `/v1`, so call `/v1` explicitly.
+Mailrith's public API version is part of the path.
+The current public API contract is under `/v1`, so include `/v1` in every API call.

 Path versioning gives your integration a clear contract boundary.
-A future breaking change belongs behind a new versioned path rather than silently changing the behavior of the version your code already uses.
+If a future release has a breaking change, Mailrith will put that change behind a new versioned path instead of silently changing the version your code already uses.

-Do not build clients against unversioned guesses such as `/subscribers` or `/api/subscribers`.
-Use the documented base URL and versioned path in every environment.
+Do not build clients with unversioned paths such as `/subscribers` or `/api/subscribers`.
+In every environment, use the documented base URL and the documented versioned path.

 3. Use the same versioned base URL in REST calls, SDK configuration, generated clients, and agent tools.

-4. Download or load the OpenAPI document for the same version you call.
+4. Download or load the OpenAPI document for the same API version that your integration calls.

-5. Do not mix unversioned paths with `/v1` paths in the same integration.
+5. Do not use unversioned paths and `/v1` paths in the same integration.

-6. Record the API version in your integration README, runbook, or customer setup notes.
+6. Record the API version in your integration README, runbook, or customer setup notes so future maintainers know which contract the integration uses.

 - Production API base: `https://api.mailrith.com/v1`.